 And a fat-to-protein ratio of about 55%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Canidae Dry Dog Food is a grain-based kibble using a moderate amount of poultry, lamb or fish meals as its main sources of animal protein, thus earning the brand 4 stars.
+Canidae Dog Food is a plant-based kibble using a below average to moderate amount of poultry, lamb or fish meals as its main sources of animal protein, thus earning the brand 3.5 stars.